mikera/doctest/docs/cad/013_metadata/README.md

-# Metadata
+# CAD013: Metadata

 ## Overview

 The CVM provides a powerful facility for attaching a metadata map to a defined symbol.
-The purpose of metadata is to provide any information on a defined symbol regardless of the concrete value this symbol holds.
+The purpose of metadata is to provide any information on a defined symbol independent of the value this symbol holds.

 Some metadata information, if specified, MUST follow a particular structure for external purposes.
 For instance, this CAD describes how to document a symbol by following an expected structure.

-Other information CAN follow any arbitrary structure.
+Other information in metadata CAN follow any arbitrary structure.
+Creators of such SHOULD collaborate with the community to establish useful standards where appropriate (which may include updates to this CAD)

 ## Usage